Find Trade Colleges

 Portsmouth, OH

-Shawnee State University ranked #7 on this year’s Best Electromechanical Engineering Associate Degree Trade Schools in Ohio list.
+With a ranking of #7, Shawnee State University did quite well on this year’s best schools for electromechanical engineering technology students working on their associate degree.
 Located in the fringe town of Portsmouth, Shawnee State University is a public school with a small student population.

-Sinclair Community College came in at #8 in this year’s edition of the Best Electromechanical Engineering Associate Degree Trade Schools in Ohio ranking.
-Located in the medium-sized city of Dayton, Sinclair Community College is a public college with a fairly large student population.
+With a ranking of #8, Sinclair Community College did quite well on this year’s best schools for electromechanical engineering technology students working on their associate degree.
+Located in the midsize city of Dayton, Sinclair Community College is a public college with a fairly large student population.

 Read More…